baratgabor/FileConverter3D/README.md

 Currently can read/write ASCII Obj and binary STL.

+Has transformation matrix based mesh transformation capability that doesn't have any external dependencies.

 # Current status

 Under development, but working/functional.
 The basic structure is semi-solid already, so I'll start adding tests soon.